 1. Friends with Oignies for over 50 years

 Friends of Oignies is open to residents of Buxton and the High Peak, who are interested in maintaining historical and cultural links with our twin town in France, whilst having fun and socialising with all our friends and amis both English and French.
-With a current membership of around 80 adults and children, we are fully self-supporting financially, raising funds via an annual membership subscription and at various events throughout the year.
+We are fully self-supporting financially, raising funds via an annual membership subscription and at various events throughout the year.

 The Friends of Oignies and Les Amis de Buxton at Shrigley Hall, April 2017